ChiShengChen/reproduce_dream_diffusion_for_enhance/README.md

 - [x] pretraining on EEG data
 - [ ] fineture the stable diffusion with pre-trained fMRI Encoder
+- [ ] Use author checkpoints to generate images
 - [ ] Generating Images with Trained Checkpoints